 "I'm a Rebel, soul Rebel!", the words of Bob Marley aptly describe the music and spirit of vocalist Florence Chitacumbi.
 Drawing from her Angolan & Swiss heritage, Florence is known for her collaborations and bold choices in search of generating artistic conversation and creativity.
 She has performed in Europe, North America, Africa & Asia with talented artists, big bands & producers, to critical and audience acclaim.
 Her current project, Reunión, sees her continuing her focus on collaboration with longtime musical friends and new connections, with original compositions that highlight Chitacumbi’s strong roots in African rhythms and soul-jazz.

 Inspired by the depths of soulful jazz, Creole beats and Congolese rhythms, the 90’s saw Chitacumbi’s first collaborations with numerous artists in London.
 After her first album release in 1995 (titled Uniq), it was in Paris that that this singer found her inspiration.
-Here she joined a community of eclectic artists building bridges between Africa and Europe, with liaisons with the likes of Teri Moise and Julien Clerc.
+Here she joined a community of eclectic artists building bridges between Africa and Europe, with liaisons and the likes of Teri Moise and Julien Clerc.

 Florence’s eclectic Parisian encounters inspired the recording of her acclaimed second album, 6ème Sens (2000).
 Buoyed on by avant-garde electronica, she initiated a hybrid collaboration with Christophe Calpini (Alain Bashung), Vulzor and Pierre Drevet (Charles Aznavour).
 This gave birth to a cycle of performances aptly titled 6ème Sens Revisité (6th Sense Revisited) in 2005.